Libr-AI/fairlib/docs/hyperparameter_tuning.md

 ## Balanced Learning

-Different objectives have been established in previous work, we now briefly described 5 types when considering balanced learning with respect to target classes and demographic attributes:
+Different objectives have been established in previous work.
+We now briefly described five types when considering balanced learning for target classes and demographic attributes:

-  1. Balanced Target Classes: this has been wildly used in long-tail learning literatures, which encourages the trained model to be equally good to both head and tail classes.
+  1. Balanced Target Classes: this has been widely used in long-tail learning literature, encouraging the trained model to be equally good to both head and tail classes.
 We denote this objective as `y` in our implementation.
-  2. Balanced Demographics: this objective encourages the model to perform equally good to different demographic groups, which is closely related to the Demographic Parity criterion.
+  2. Balanced Demographics: this objective encourages the model to perform equally well to different demographic groups, closely related to the Demographic Parity criterion.
 We denote this objective as `g` in our implementation.
   3. Conditional Balance of Demographics: as suggested by Equalized Odds and its relaxation, Equal Opportunity, the model is expected to be fair to different groups conditioned on target classes.
-As such, we denote this objective as `stratified_y`, meaning that demographics are stratified balanced according to y distributions.
+We denote this objective as `stratified_y`, meaning that demographics are stratified balanced according to y distributions.
-  4. Conditional Balance of Classes: similar to `stratified_y`, we have also implemented `stratified_g`, and this will only be used for discriminator training.
-For example, when training INLP discriminators under the `by_class` setting, the balanced training of discriminator requires demographics to be balanced within each target class.
+  4. Conditional Balance of Classes: Like `stratified_y`, we have also implemented `stratified_g`, which will only be used for discriminator training.
+For example, when training INLP discriminators under the `by_class` setting, the balanced training of discriminators requires demographics to be balanced within each target class.
-  5. Joint Balance: demographics and classes are jointly balanced, which is equivalent to using the combination of `y` and  `stratified_y`  or the combination of  `g` and `stratified_g` at the same time.
-This objective can be treated as handling class imbalance and fairness, which is denoted as `joint`.
+  5. Joint Balance: demographics and classes are jointly balanced, equivalent to using the combination of `y` and  `stratified_y`  or the combination of  `g` and `stratified_g` at the same time.
+This objective can be treated as handling class imbalance and fairness, denoted as `joint`.

 In order to achieve those objectives, we have implemented 4 types of methods: